Ebube-Ochemba/AidAlley/README.md

   - [Acknowledgements](#acknowledgements)
   - [Related Projects](#related-projects)
   - [License](#license)

-## Inspiration
-Managing volunteers and events efficiently is a challenge every community organizer faces.
-Yet, volunteer work is essential for community support and growth.
-This is why we created AidAlley.

-AidAlley is a volunteer management platform designed to seamlessly connect volunteers with events.
-Event organizers can easily create events, while volunteers can browse and find opportunities in their area.
-If a volunteer finds an event they are interested in, they can register and track their participation.
-Organizers can manage volunteers, log hours, and ensure everyone stays informed and engaged.

-> Key features include viewing detailed event information, receiving notifications, and tracking volunteer hours efficiently.

 ## The Premise
 This project is the **MVP** of our Portfolio Project, concluding our Foundations Year at [Alx Africa](https://www.alxafrica.com/).
 We were able to choose who we wanted to work with and what we wanted to work on, as long as we present a working program at the end of the three weeks of development.